 You may encounter the Windows 10 update error code 0x80070070, 0x80070070–0xc19001df, 80070070, 0x80070070–0x50011, 0x80070070–0x50012, or 0x80070070–0x60000 on your Windows 10 PC during the update process.
 This means that your computer does not have enough disk space to install the new Windows 10 version.

-The Windows Update error 80070070 means updates are not installed on your PC.
-The error code 0x80070070 is usually caused by a lack of disk space after installing Windows 10.
+The Windows Update error code 80070070 indicates that updates are not installed on your PC, usually due to a lack of disk space, particularly after installing Windows 10.
 In this case, before attempting the following solutions, you can try deleting unnecessary files.
 You can also try moving files to another drive (such as a USB stick, network drive, or local drive) or uninstalling applications that you no longer use from your computer.

 The amount of space required is determined by the updates you wish to install.
 However, nowadays, most updates require at least 2GB of free space.
 That said, computers may crash even if they have a total of 2.5GB.
 Monthly cumulative updates, in particular, require a lot of space because they involve downloading, extracting, and installing.
 These procedures will at least triple the size of a 450MB general update.